Manishearth/manishearth.github.io/source/_posts/2017-03-04-what-are-sum-product-and-pi-types.markdown

 But what does "sum type" mean?
 And why is it called that?
 And what, in the name of sanity, is a Pi type?

-Before I start, I'll meniton that while I will be covering some type theory to explain the names "sum" and "product", you don't need to understand these names to use these things!
+Before I start, I'll mention that while I will be covering some type theory to explain the names "sum" and "product", you don't need to understand these names to use these things!
 Far too often do people have trouble understanding relatively straightforward concepts in languages because they have confusing names with confusing mathematical backgrounds[^3].